AWGL/variant_classification_DB/readme.md

 `python manage.py loaddata CNV_Loss_ACMG_questions.json`

-Static files which are viewed on the webpage also need to be moved to the static directory `mv files/* static/files/`
+Static files which are viewed on the webpage also need to be moved to the static directory:

+`mv files/* static/files/`

 ### Other Resources